ts2/ts2/README.md

 * TS2 API Docs - autogen at [docs-ts2.rhcloud.com](http://docs-ts2.rhcloud.com/)

 ## Status
-TS2  is beta software, meaning it is playable, but still lacks many features that one would expect from a real simulation, will it ever be finished..
+TS2 is beta software, meaning it is playable, but still lacks many features that one would expect from a real simulation, will it ever be finished.
-TS2 is provided with two simulation starters:
-* A demo simulation called "drain"
-* A full-featured simulation called "liverpool-st"
+When starting TS2, you will be able to download simulations from our [ts2-data](https://github.com/ts2/ts2-data) server.

 New simulations can be created with the editor provided with ts2.